jefftmarks/lemme-borrow/README.md

 ### New Technologies & Goals Met

 - Integrated WebSockets through Action Cable to allow for instant messaging and live feed updates
-- Streamlined access to state in React components by applying Redux Toolkit and useContext hook
+- Shared access to state among React components by employing Redux
 - Described self-referential relationships between models by defining multiple aliases for users and items
 - Achieved responsive CSS design by implementing a style guide and developing brand identity